Kancha Ilaiah

 Kancha Ilaiah Shepherd (born 5 October 1952) is an Indian political theorist, writer and a Dalit rights activist.
+He is a former professor of political science at Osmania University and was the Director of the Centre for the Study of Social Exclusion and Inclusive Policy at Maulana Azad National Urdu University.
 He writes in both English and Telugu languages.
 His main domain of study and activism is the annihilation of caste.

 Early life

-Kancha Ilaiah was born in the village of Papaiahpet, Warangal district of Chennaraopet Mandal in Hyderabad, Telangana State.
-His family belonged to a community designated by the Government of India as an Other Backward Class.
+Kancha Ilaiah was born in the village of Papaiahpet of Chennaraopet mandal, Warangal district in present-day Telangana.
+He belongs to the Kuruma sheepherd caste, a community of herders, designated as an Other Backward Class.
 Ilaiah's father Kancha Komuraiah was always away from home while grazing sheep.
 The dominant figure in the family was his mother.
 Ilaiah credited his mother, Kancha Kattamma, as pivotal in shaping his political thought.

 Ilaaih suffixed 'Shepherd' to his name symbolically, as he comes from a shepherding family.

 Professional life

 Ilaiah received an M.A. degree in political science and an M.Phil., awarded for his study of land reform in undivided Andhra Pradesh.
 He has been a recipient of the Mahatma Jyotirao Phule Award and was a Nehru Fellow between 1994 and 1997.

 Ilaiah earned a Ph.D on the basis of his work exploring the political dimension of Buddhism, culminating in God as Political Philosopher - Buddha's Challenge to Brahminism.
+He later elaborated several of its key themes in his best-known book.
+Why I Am Not a Hindu: A Sudra critique of Hindutva philosophy, culture and political economy (1996).
+A chapter of the book, Hindu Death and Our Death has been reprinted in the book The Hunger of the Republic: Our Present in Retrospect, part of the India Since the 90s series published by Tulika Books.

 Ilaiah has encouraged proficiency in the English language for Dalits, arguing that it would allow Dalits in India to intellectually engage the world outside India without non-Dalits speaking "for them".
 In May 2016, in protest against "Brahmanic hegemony" he says continues to persist in India, Ilaiah appended "Shepherd" to his name.
 Ilaiah identified in this choice recognition and reaffirmation of his family origins.
 As an English-language proper noun rather than its equivalent in an Indian language, "Shepherd" is meant to demonstrate a symbolic break with the cultural norms Ilaiah believed Brahmins sought to "impose" on Indian society.
 Ilaiah characterises his name change as a tool to break these norms and to value the work of what he terms "productive classes:" including Scheduled Castes and OBCs.

 Kancha Ilaiah is an Ambedkarite.
 As an anti-caste activist, Ilaiah is often misidentified by the media as being a Dalit himself.
 Ilaiah identifies himself as a Sudra intellectual.